honel/duckdns-updater-script/README.md

 If you are running the script not as root make the following changes.

-- Edit the script lines 6 and 7:
+- Locate the following lines in the script in the "Configuration" section:
 ```
 LOG_FILE="/var/log/duckdns_updater.log"
 LAST_IP_FILE="/var/tmp/last_duckdns_ip.txt"